Getting Started

 4. Assemble at Your Entry Point

-At your application's entry point, assemble your main product, providing any required request data.
+At your application's entry point, assemble your main service, providing any required request data.
 The index() utility simplifies this process.

 import { index } from "typectx"